lukebelliveau/europe-is-lost/README.md

 let's share

 # 00. ENTER THE RABBIT HOLE
-first thing to know, when you see text (prededed with backslashes) that looks like this:
+first thing to know, when you see text (prededed with slashes) that looks like this:

 `// this is a comment`